-Impaired driving: Driving under the influence of alcohol and/or drugs puts everyone on the roadway in grave danger.
+Impaired driving: Driving under the influence of alcohol and drugs puts everyone on the roadway in grave danger.
 Bicyclists are no exception.
 When a driver is under the influence, there is an increased likelihood that he or she might swerve or crash into a bicyclist.
 This could prove catastrophic or fatal for the bicyclist.

-Distracted driving: Just like drunk or impaired driving, distracted drivers can be lethal for bicyclists.
-Looking at a cell phone or electronic device, talking to passengers, eating or drinking while driving – are all examples of being distracted while driving.
+Distracted driving: Just like drunk or impaired driving, distracted driving can be lethal for bicyclists.
+Looking at a cell phone or electronic device, talking to passengers, or eating or drinking while driving – are all examples of being distracted while driving.
 Distracted drivers also often rear-end bicyclists because they are not paying attention to the roadway.

 Injured in a California Bicycle Accident?

 If you are injured, make sure you get to the emergency room right away.
-Even if you “feel fine” after the collision, be sure to see the doctor or go to a nearby hospital to make sure you haven’t suffered any internal injuries.
+Even if you “feel fine” after the collision, see the doctor or go to a nearby hospital to ensure you haven’t suffered any internal injuries.
 Many crash-related injuries don’t manifest until a few days after the crash.

-- File a police report.
+File a police report.
 If you have been involved in a collision, police should arrive at the scene shortly to investigate.
-The report will typically contain details such as the date, time, location and a brief narrative of what occurred.
+The report will typically contain details such as the date, time, location, and a brief narrative of what occurred.

-- Collect as much evidence from the scene as possible.
-Since crash sites are cleared fairly quickly, you may lose a lot of this if you don’t get it right away.
-This means taking pictures on your cell phone of details from the crash scene such as your damaged bicycle, your injuries, position of the other vehicles, etc.
+Collect as much evidence from the scene as possible.
+Since crash sites are cleared relatively quickly, you may lose much of this if you don’t get it immediately.
+This means taking pictures on your cell phone of details from the crash scene, such as your damaged bicycle, your injuries, the position of the other vehicles, etc.

-- Contact an experienced Irvine bicycle accident lawyer who will help you avoid making mistakes during the claim process that could jeopardize your case.
+Contact an experienced Irvine bicycle accident lawyer who will help you avoid making mistakes during the claim process that could jeopardize your case.

 What You Should Not Do During Your Bicycle Accident Case

 Don’t sign any paperwork you do not understand.
 Some accident victims end up signing papers and giving access to personal information such as financials and medical records.
-This is a grave mistake because insurance companies and defendants’ lawyers will use this information against you in an attempt to minimize the payout or settlement.
+This is a grave mistake because insurance companies and defendants’ lawyers will use this information against you to minimize the payout or settlement.

-Insurance companies and defense attorneys have been known to manipulate information such as comments, photos and videos found on social media sites or personal blogs to minimize a payout.
-So, it would be in your best interest not to engage until after you have entered into a settlement and received payment.
+Insurance companies and defense attorneys have been known to manipulate information such as comments, photos, and videos on social media sites or personal blogs to minimize a payout.
+So, it would be in your best interest not to engage until you have entered into a settlement and received payment.